laravel/nova-docs/1.0/resources/fields.md

 ## Showing / Hiding Fields

-Often, you will not want to display a given field in certain situations.
-For example, there is typically no need to show a `Password` field on a resource index.
+Often, you will only want to display a field in certain situations.
+For example, there is typically no need to show a `Password` field on a resource index listing.
 Likewise, you may wish to only display a `Created At` field on the creation / update forms.
 Nova makes it a breeze to hide / show fields on certain screens.

-The following methods may be used to show / hide fields based on the current screen:
+The following methods may be used to show / hide fields based on the display context:

 - `hideFromIndex`
 - `hideFromDetail`